nt409/HRHR/src/figures.md

 1. yield for single tactic over number of years
 1. res. freqs. for ""
-1. single year - within season disease progress curves
+1. DPC for single year - within season

 ## Changing dose